Can I be searched at school

 Can a teacher use force to search me?

-School staff can use reasonable force to search for prohibited items (see above) but not to search for items that are only banned under the school policy.
+School staff can use reasonable force to search for prohibited items, but not for items that are only banned under the school’s policy.

 Can a school search my stuff?

-The school can search your desk, locker and bags.
-Your belongings can be searched with you and another member of staff present.
-In an emergency, your belongings can be searched without you or another staff member present.
+The school can search your desk, locker, and bags.
+Normally, your things will be searched with you and another member of staff there.
+But in an emergency, they can be searched without you or another staff member present.

 Can a school take my stuff?